TheHamkerCat/Telegram_VC_Bot/README.md

 5. Edit `config.py` with your own values.
 6. Follow [This](https://unix.stackexchange.com/questions/82259/how-to-pipe-audio-output-to-mic-input) to route your PC or Server's audio output to audio input.
 [For Linux]
 7. If you're on windows, Follow [This](https://superuser.com/questions/1133750/set-output-audio-of-windows-as-input-audio-of-microphone) instead.
-10. Run the bot `python3 main.py`
+8. Run the bot `python3 main.py`
-11. Enter your mobile number in which you want to use the bot.
-12. Open Telegram and start voice chat.
+9. Open Telegram and start voice chat.
-13. Send [commads](https://github.com/thehamkercat/Telegram_VC_Bot/blob/master/README.md#commands) to bot to play music.
+10. Send [commads](https://github.com/thehamkercat/Telegram_VC_Bot/blob/master/README.md#commands) to bot to play music.

 ## Commands